onflow/docs/docs/evm/guides/foundry.md

 ---
-title: Using Floudry with Flow
+title: Using Foudry with Flow
 description: "Using Foundry to deploy a Solidity contract to EVM on Flow."
 sidebar_label: Foundry
 sidebar_position: 5
 ---

-# Using Floudry with Flow
+# Using Foudry with Flow

 Foundry is a suite of development tools that simplifies the process of developing and deploying Solidity contracts to EVM networks.
 This guide will walk you through the process of deploying a Solidity contract to Flow EVM using Foundry tools.
 You can check out the official Foundry docs [here](https://book.getfoundry.sh/).

 In this guide, we'll deploy an ERC-20 token contract to Flow EVM using Foundry.
 We'll cover:
 * Developing and testing a basic ERC-20 contract
 * Deploying the contract to Flow EVM using Foundry tools
-* Querying state
+* Querying PreviewNet state
-* Mutating state by sending transactions
+* Mutating PreviewNet state by sending transactions

 ## Overview

 To use Flow across all Foundry tools you need to:

-1. Provide the Flow EVM RPC URL to the Foundry tools:
+1. Provide the Flow EVM RPC URL to the command you are using:

     ```shell
     --rpc-url https://previewnet.evm.nodes.onflow.org